jprknight/Office365FiddlerExtension/README.md

 * Add column 'Session Type'.
 * Add column 'Host IP'.
 * Add column 'Authentication'.
-* Add an 'Office 365' response inspector tab.
+* Add an 'Office 365' response inspector tab. - Look for Session Analysis, for helpful information on any given session.
 * Add an 'Office 365' menu to turn off/on extension and extension features.

+## Known limitations
+* Extension only alters, enhances sessions when loaded from a SAZ file.
+* Extension does not act on live captured sessions.
+In this scenario, session analysis can be inaccurate.
+* Extension does not act on import, such as importing a HTTP archives.
+However, a HAR file can be imported, saved as a SAZ file, then loaded for the extension to work.

 ## Project Links